52ForPeerReview/S0AndS0/rounds/_r000/025_bash-to-array.md

-This week I've published a submodule for converting strings to Bash arrays
+This week I've published a submodule for converting strings to Bash arrays.
+Check the [documentation][link__documentation] for detailed getting started and usage instructions, the [source code][link__source] is available on GitHub.
+What follows is the TLDR for installation and usage...

 **Clone/Install**